FadilAdz/AppGaLupa/README.md

 ![img](doc/SCRUM.png) <br> <br>

 This SCRUM board shows the progress of Kelompok 8's CRUD application project, with tasks divided into three columns: To Do (planned tasks), Doing (tasks currently in progress), and Done (completed tasks), allowing the team to collaborate and track work efficiently.
+[Klik Link Trello Disini!](https://trello.com/invite/b/67d910d93ab23cb51e7d57ab/ATTI8a0ab148ceeeedc3392544cb2da70b23A449A470/aplikasi-crud-kelompok-8)